zabbasi/website/content/docs/components/jupyter.md

 ## Creating a Jupyter notebook in user-defined namespaces
 You can also create jupyter notebooks in other namespaces than `kubeflow`.
 However, before creating any notebook you have to make sure that you create GCP secret and service account required by Kubeflow notebooks in your namespace.
-In specific, kubeflow expects a service account named `jupyter-notebook`  and a secret named `user-gcp-sa` to exist in your namespace.
+In specific, Kubeflow expects a service account named `jupyter-notebook`  and a secret named `user-gcp-sa` to exist in your namespace.
 To this end, you can simply copy the above from `kubeflow` namespace to your desired namespace as follows:
 ```
 kubectl get secret user-gcp-sa  --namespace=kubeflow --export -o yaml |\